devdastl/EVA-8_Phase-1_Assignment-12/README.md

 - generate frames using FFMPG and infer over the frame using custom trained model.
 - upload this video back to youtube and share the link.

+#### Bonus-Part
+- Bonus part in which Yolov4 model needs to be trained on collected dataset.

 ## Dataset representation
 As mentioned above, here 200 images of 4 custom classes are collected.
 This four classes are -